Thursday, April 4, 2019 • 7:00 p.m.

 An expert in free will, moral responsibility, and both metaphysical and ethical issues pertaining to life and death, John Martin Fischer will present the 56th Frank Fraser Potter Lecture in Philosophy at WSU Pullman.
 Fischer is a University Professor and a distinguished professor of philosophy at the University of California, Riverside.

 Don’t miss these related events:

-April 4 Foley Talk with Harry Silverstein, WSU philosophy professor emeritus, on “Responsibility and Avoidability” and John Martin Fischer’s work @ noon in the Foley Speaker’s Room, Bryan Hall 308.
+April 4 Foley Talk with Harry Silverstein, WSU philosophy professor emeritus, on “Responsibility and Avoidability: When can the end justify the means?” and John Martin Fischer’s work @ noon in the Foley Speaker’s Room, Bryan Hall 308.

 April 5 Potter Forum with John Martin Fischer and Harry Silverstein on “The Frankfurt-Style Cases: Extinguishing the Flickers of Freedom” @ 3:00 p.m., Bryan Hall 305.